What does More Art do?

 What is our artist selection process?

 Although we always welcome artists’ proposals, our public art projects are primarily by invitation only.
 We invite emerging, mid-career, and established artists to start a conversation with us, and ultimately submit a proposal.
-Projects are selected based on their artistic merit and relevance in our contemporary dialogue about social justice and progressive change.
-Through extensive research in the community, and sustained partnerships with local organizations, all projects effectively engage the community through public workshops, events, and panel discussions.
+Projects are selected based on their artistic merit and relevance to contemporary dialogue about social justice and progressive change.
+Through extensive research with the community, project incubation, and sustained partnerships with local organizations, all projects effectively engage the community through public workshops, events, and panel discussions.

-More Art’s Engaging Artists Residency Program, however, hosts an annual open call for emerging artists with a socially engaged practice.
-The Residency is thematic, and themes change every year and they relate to a theme explored in a current More Art public art project, to achieve maximum synergy among our programs.
+More Art’s Engaging Artists Fellowship Program, however, hosts an annual open call for emerging artists with a socially engaged practice.
 For more information on Engaging Artists, click here.

-What makes Engaging Artists a unique residency program?
+What makes Engaging Artists a unique fellowship program?

-Engaging Artists provides an opportunity for emerging artists to immerse themselves in critical social issues through volunteer opportunities in community organizations.
+Engaging Artists provides an opportunity for emerging artists to immerse themselves in critical social issues through potential partnerships with community organizations.
 This is just another way that More Art engages the public with the arts like no other organization.
-The artists receive professional development through a weekly speaker series, periodical curatorial reviews, group art shows and grant fellowships opportunities.
+The artists receive professional development through a intensives, monthly speaker series, periodical curatorial reviews, group presentations, and project support opportunities.
 For more information on Engaging Artists, click here.

 Are you an artist, school, arts organization, or community organization?
 Would you like to work with More Art?

 We are always looking to establish new partnerships with schools and community organizations across NYC.
-Contact our education coordinator, Zoey Hart, at email@example.com and our Manager of Communications + Engagement, Jeff Kasper, at firstname.lastname@example.org, for more information.
+Contact our education coordinator, Zoey Hart, at firstname.lastname@example.org and our Director of Engagement, Jeff Kasper, at email@example.com, for more information.